thezachcarter/OhMyGods/to-do.md

 [ ] fix log out screen, bug occurs when logging out from battle [ ] reset userDisplay so all new users see how to play, useEffect? if user logs out in another screen it may stay same for next user
+[ ] devotion is resetting to 47? seems to set to user id [ ] replace god button lets you spend negative devotion

 STRETCH
 [x] Four Color Accent